Unsupervised edge map scoring: a statistical complexity approach: Introduction

 \section{Introduction}

 In most image processing techniques, the detection and handling of the edge structure of the input image is very important.
-From object detection to image transmission, the quality of the edge manipulation takes a big part in the success of the operation.
+From object detection to image transmission, the quality of edge manipulation takes great part in the success of the processing.
 Nevertheless, there is no universal definition of the notion of edge.
-In \cite{Abdou1979}, an edge is defined as a local change in luminance or discontinuity in the luminance intensity of the image, while in \cite{Kitchen1981} it is pointed out that the edge concept depends of the type of processing and analysis in which it is involved.
+For Abdou and Pratt, an edge is defined as a local change in luminance or discontinuity in the luminance intensity of the image \cite{Abdou1979} while Kitchen and Rosenfeld pointed out that the edge concept depends on the type of processing and analysis in which it is involved \cite{Kitchen1981}.

-Therefore, many researchers have designed Edge Detection algorithms which are nearly optimum related to some property or other of the edge structure, but only a few have studied how to measure the edge strength and quality of general edge maps,\cite{Papari2011}.
-Such measures can be classified by the need of a reference map called Ground Truth (GT) (supervised or unsupervised measures) and the type of score that they output, quantitative or qualitative.
+Therefore, many researchers have designed optimal Edge Detection Algorithms (EDA) related to different properties of the edge structure, but only a few have studied how to measure the edge strength and quality of general edge maps~\cite{Papari2011}.
+Effective and objective Edge Detection (ED) evaluation measures must be developed in order to assess EDA performance.

-Some well known examples of quantitative supervised measures, called also discrepancy measures, are Pratt Figure of Merit (FOM) \cite{Pratt1978}, Kappa index \cite{Cohen1960}, and Baddeley error measure \cite{Baddeley1992}.
-Without the guide of a Ground Truth, the unsupervised methods that are found in the literature look for characteristics of the input edge map, like coherence, continuity, smoothness and good continuation, \cite{Bryant1979}\cite{Kitchen1981}\cite{Zhu1996}\cite{Heath1997}, the empirical bootstrap likelihood of detecting a real edge, \cite{Cho1997}, or an specific pattern identification, \cite{Bernsen1991}, between others.
-Bowyer et. al (1999) \cite{Bowyer1999} already pointed out that these metrics based on qualitative properties of detected edges should be considered as additional secondary metrics, but they should not be the primary measures of edge quality.
-A more detailed discussion on various edge detectors and edge-detection evaluation methods can be found in \cite{Bowyer1999} y \cite{Papari2011}.